-Guidelines for Business Central Connect apps
+Guidelines for Business Central Add-on apps

-To ease your journey, from the initial listing to the final publication of your Connect app on AppSource, we have created two whitepapers that outlines 4 consecutive steps that you need to go through.
+To ease your journey, from the initial listing to the final publication of your Add-on app on AppSource, we have created two whitepapers that outlines 4 consecutive steps that you need to go through.
 To bring your Business Central offers to AppSource smoothly, we recommend that you check off each step as you progress.
 We highly recommend that you lean on the guidelines in these whitepapers to support you throughout the process of bringing your app to AppSource:

-- Getting you started with Connect Apps (Whitepaper 1 of 2)
+• Getting you started with Add-on Apps (Whitepaper 1 of 2)

-- o STEP 1: List your app on AppSource
+o STEP 1: List your app on AppSource

-- o STEP 2: Create and set up your accounts
+o STEP 2: Create and set up your accounts